TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 Firmware acts as the owner of the CPSW switch and provides a remote configuration infrastructure for other processing cores running different operating systems.

-Ethernet Firmware enables TCP/IP stack and PTP test stack, includes software and hardware interVLAN demos, as well as helper utils libraries (i.e. network statistics).
+Ethernet Firmware enables TCP/IP stack and gPTP stack, includes software and hardware interVLAN demos, as well as helper utils libraries (i.e. network statistics).

 The following diagram shows the main components of the Ethernet Firmware software